 In the following you will find some general information:

 The manufacturer of the kits are indicated.
 Most kits are injection moulded as those from Matchbox, Revell, Heller, Hasegawa, MPM, Pawla, Sword and many more.
 Others are made of resin, available from Anigrand, Planet, CMK, A+V, Unicraft and R&S and others.
-Furthermore there are vacu formed kits from Airmodel, Rare Plane, Wings, Formaplane, etc. Concerning the conversions I have used a great variety of material.
+Furthermore there are vacu formed kits from Airmodel, Rare Plane, Wings, Formaplane, etc. Concerning the conversions resp. scratch-building I have used a great variety of material.
 Often I have made a Silicon-print of good parts of a model, which I have founded with TECHNOVIT, (Resin, Cold-curing) made by Kulzer, Bad Homburg.
-Doing the rest means sanding, filling, sanding, filling, sanding.
+Doing the rest means sanding, filling, sanding, filling, sanding….

 Regarding the colouring I must say that at the beginning almost exclusively I have used Humbrol Authentic Colours, which later, to my taste, appeared too dark.
 Now I use Humbrol, Revell and Agama colours which I lighten up with 10% of white colour.
 Annoying is the circumstance that in the past the used gloss and matt coats in order to fix the decals and to make the finish the coats turned yellowish.
 Especially aeroplanes with natural metal suffered from this unpleasant yellowish shade.
 This could be improved as nowadays there are coats of much better quality, such as Humbrol clear und matt coats, on the market.